dtudk/pythonsupport-page/docs/install/linux/manual.rst

       Go to `this website  <https://code.visualstudio.com>`__.

    #.
-      Click the download button and follow the instructions.
+      Click the download button and install, following the instructions.

 .. _install-python-linux-manual-vscode-exts: